-By guided tour: Book this guided tour that takes you over the Vršič Pass to the Soča River Valley for a visit to some of the prettiest places in Slovenia.
+By guided tour: Book this guided tour that takes you from Bled over the Vršič Pass to the Soča River Valley for a visit to some of the prettiest places in Slovenia.
 The full day tour lasts about 11 hours and takes you through some of the most beautiful parts of Slovenia.

 Splurge on a car and driver: My husband and I hired Slovenia Private Tours for our day trip, and we were so glad we did.
 George is a super safe driver, extremely knowledgeable about the area and his country, and an excellent conversationalist.

 We had a fabulous day out, and highly recommend this splurge!
 (This is not an affiliate link and our review is not compensated in any way.
 Our experience was wonderful and we wanted to share!)

 Although you’ll find a cafe and a restaurant at Vršič Pass, our suggestion would be to carry a picnic lunch and find a scenic spot to enjoy it, somewhere along the way.

 Best time of year to visit Vršič Pass